LoyolaChicagoCSClassroom/c-bootcamp-DannyGaev/r_forth/README.md

 - Currently Supported Functionalities:
     * Supports all basic FORTH operations
-    * Suppotrs conditions (boolean expressions)
+    * Supports conditions (boolean expressions)
+    * Supports the proper FORTH syntaax with human-readable output

 - In Progress:
-    * Add support for variables
+    * Adding support for variables
-    * Add support for constants.
+    * Adding support for constants.

 - TODO:
     * Add support for conditionals (e.g. if-else) and loops